hoad-oan/covid19-401/README.md

 Coding for General COVID statistics and restrictions related data is named: projectCode.R

 Coding for Economics related data is named: dataset modify.Rmd

+Our Tableau with all merged datasets and storyboard of our key findings is named COVID trend.twbx